blockwatch-cc/tezos-api/content/explorer.md

 }
 ```

 Provides information about the most recent state of accounts and smart contracts.
-Baker accounts contain addtional information.
+Baker accounts and delegator accounts contain additional state information.
+See the table below for details.

 ### HTTP Request